 Temperature: Temperature variations may also affect flavonoids in terms of their relative amount.
 High temperatures can encourage an enhancement in flavonoid biosynthesis, though extreme heat stress can lead to alterations in metabolic flux.

-Stress Conditions: The abiotic as well as biotic stresses such as drought and pathogens would confer stress-responsive transcription factors expression, which further increases flavonoid concentration in response to resistance by the plant to the stress applied.
+Stress Conditions: The abiotic as well as biotic stresses such as drought and pathogens, would confer stress-responsive transcription factor expression, which further increases flavonoid concentration in response to resistance by the plant to the stress applied.

 FUNCTIONAL ROLES OF FLAVONOIDS